-The employee will be informed of the Director's decision and a copy of the disclosure and decision forwarded to HR Services.
+The employee will be informed of the Director's decision and a copy of the disclosure and decision forwarded to the Human Resources and Organisational Development Directorate.

 Directors will forward any disclosures which they make to their relevant line manager and disclosures made by the Chief Executive will be forwarded to the Council's Monitoring Officer.